moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can make the login form slightly transparent to let the background image shine through even more.

+#### Tab "Dashboard / My courses"

+##### Course overview block

+###### Show course images

+With this setting, you can control whether the course image is visible inside the course overview block or not.

+###### Show course completion progress

+With this setting, you can control whether the course completion progress is visible inside the course overview block or not.

 #### Tab "Course"

 ##### Course Header